-In the first century A.D., the city was small, isolated and nourished by only a single spring of fresh water.
+Nazareth, in the first century A.D., was small, isolated and nourished by only a single spring of fresh water.
 It was not located on any major trade routes and was considered of no political importance.
 It was home to a small population able to support only a single synagogue (Luke 4:16).

 Though viewed with derision by humans at the time, the city was the perfect place to raise up our humble Savior!